alby13/ChatStreamAI/README.md

-# ChatStreamAI Browser ChatGPTo1 Text-Streaming Interface
+# ChatStreamAI Browser ChatGPT o1-preview Text-Streaming Interface
 This FastAPI application provides a real-time chat interface that allows users to interact with OpenAI's language models via WebSocket connections.
 The application supports session management, chat history storage, and streaming responses from the AI.

 ## Features